Sophia of Prussia: National Schism and pressures of the Triple Entente

 On 1 December 1916, Constantine I finally agreed to the French demands, and soldiers of the Triple Entente landed in Athens to seize guns promised by the sovereign two months earlier.
 But secretly a group of Greek reservists mobilized and fortified Athens.
-The French were met by a heavy fire and were killed; the event was called by the local press of the time as the "Greek Vespers".
+The French were met by heavy fire and many were killed; the event was called by the local press of the time as the "Greek Vespers".
 After this, the king congratulated both the Minister of War and General Dousmanis.

 The Triple Entente quickly reacted to this attack.
 The French fleet bombarded the royal palace in Athens, forcing Sophia and her children to take refuge in the castle cellars for several hours.
 Above all, the government of Aristide Briand offered to depose Constantine I and replaced him by his younger brother, Prince George.

 However, Russia and Italy refused to intervene because of fears of Greek claims on Asia Minor and the blood ties between Constantine I and Tsar Nicholas II.